loanstreet/deploy-scripts/README.md

 DEPLOYMENT_SERVER_PORT=22
 ```

-### Post-Push (optional)
+### Post-Push

-Somtimes (currently only in the case of kubernetes), you need to perform some actions to update the deployment with the new version from the machine you are deploying from.
+Optional.
+Sometimes (currently only in the case of kubernetes), you need to perform some actions to update the deployment with the new version from the machine you are deploying from.
 Those can be performed in this step

 ```bash
 # The steps that will be executed in the post push stage